tylertitsworth/5th-age-srd/Classes/Fighter.md

 | **Level 9** | (8 + CON mod) x 20 | 4 adventurer3 champion2 epic | 7 | 9th level | 4 |  | 3 x ability modifier |
 | **Level 10** | (8 + CON mod) x 24 | 4 adventurer3 champion3 epic | 8 | 9th level | 4 | +1 to 3 abilities | 3 x ability modifier |

-(M): Indicates columns in which multiclass characters lag one level behind.
+(H): Indicates columns in which hybrid characters lag one level behind.

 Fighter weapon attack maneuvers deal damage based on the fighter's level.
 You also don't have to keep track of upgrading a 1st level maneuver into a 3rd level maneuver, because all the maneuvers function at your level.
 You can change which maneuvers you know and have ready whenever you gain a level.

-### Stats
+## Stats

 Initiative, AC, PD, MD, Hit Points, Recovery Dice, Feats, and some Talents are level dependent.